 What are added sugars?

-The term added sugar refers to any sugars that aren’t naturally occurring in a food.
-So while there are sugars in fruits, vegetables, and milk products, those are not the ones to worry about.
+The term added sugar refers to any sugars that aren’t naturally occurring in a food—and these are the sugars that we are meant to worry about in the daily total.
 When looking at a label, added sugars include honey, maple syrup, cane syrup, high fructose corn syrup, brown rice syrup, fructose, maltose, dextrose, and more.
 (There’s a complete list of these terms here.)